Carbilio Tomasino: International career

-On May 1, 1929 he made his international debut for El Salvador in a unofficial friendly against Universidad de Nicaragua, where he also got his first goal, scoring the third in a 3-0 victory.
+On May 1, 1929 he made his international debut for El Salvador in an unofficial friendly against Universidad de Nicaragua, where he also got his first goal, scoring the third in a 3-0 victory.
 He represented his country at the 1930 Central American Games.

-Tomasino played for the El Salvador national football team from 1929 to 1930 earning 5 caps.
+Tomasino played for the El Salvador national football team from 1929 to 1930, earning 5 caps.

 Manager career

 After retiring as a player Carbilio became a coach, He coached the El Salvador national football team and helping to win the 1954 Central American and Caribbean Games title, El Salvador second International title.

 He Later went on to coach to FAS.